“The opportunity to study and explore music is not a privilege; it is a vital part of a broad and ambitious curriculum”

-The music curriculum aims to engage and inspire pupils to develop a love of music and their talent as musicians and so increase their self-confidence, creativity and sense of achievement.
+The joy of music can last a lifetime and often starts in the classroom.
+A high quality music education engages and inspires pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.